QCD axion from chiral gauge theories: Conclusions and discussions

 \section{Conclusions and discussions}

 In this paper, we have discussed axion models based on supersymmetric chiral gauge theories; SUSY Georgi-Glashow type model and SUSY Bars-Yankielowicz type model.
 Thanks to small SUSY soft breaking, we can apply the analysis presented in Refs.~\cite{Csaki:2021xhi, Csaki:2021aqv} and we found that, in both models, spontaneous breaking of PQ symmetry is induced by non-perturbative dynamics.
 We have also discussed a GUT-motivated QCD axion model.
-We have shown that the proton lifetime becomes shorter for smaller $f_a$ and our model can be tested by future proton decay searches.
-Also, a high scale $f_a$ is preferred to avoid the Landau pole of the gauge coupling below the Planck scale.
-Its cosmological aspects have been discussed, and the gravitational wave from the confinement phase transition of the unbroken $\Sp(4)$ gauge sector would be an interesting target for future experiments.
+We have found that in order to realize the gauge coupling unification with a certain precision, the GUT scale is the same with the PQ breaking scale, and the SUSY breaking scale is ${\cal O} (10^9)~{\rm GeV} $.
+Also, although the predictive power is limited due to this large uncertainty, our model is potentially testable by future experiments.

 In the closing of this paper, we briefly mention non-supersymmetric limit of the current model in which all of sfermions and gauginos are decoupled.
 This limit is interesting because gauge invariant PQ charged scalar operator consists of at least six fermion fields and it has at least dimension 9.
 Thus, the PQ symmetry arises as an accidental symmetry and the axion quality problem can be relaxed.
 However, in such a regime, supersymmetry is badly broken and it is quite difficult to study in the current method.
 See, e.g., a discussion in section 2.4 of Ref.~\cite{Bolognesi:2021jzs}.
 There has been literature which discuss such a model by using the most attractive channel (MAC) analysis \cite{Raby:1979my, Dimopoulos:1980hn} and it predicts a different IR picture; 't Hooft anomaly matching condition is satisfied by not axion but massless baryon (see, e.g., \cite{Appelquist:2000qg}).
 To have definite conclusions in this limit, we would need a non-perturbative analysis such as lattice gauge theory simulations.